Commencing Proceedings

 Application to Renew

-The application to renew is made on the one-sided application.
+The renewal application is made on a one-sided basis.
 The defendant/respondent party may issue a motion to set aside the renewal before entering an appearance.
-Where it is made ex parte the defendant before entering appearance may bring a motion to set aside the order renewing the summons.
+Where it is made ex parte, the defendant, before entering appearance, may bring a motion to set aside the order renewing the summons.
 The application should be brought promptly.

 If there are other relevant facts which have not been disclosed by the applicant in his ex-parte application then the court may make a different decision.
 In any case where a summons has been renewed ex parte, the defendant shall be at liberty before entering an appearance, to apply by notice of motion to set aside the order.